Mike Evans Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 - Note: Evans' stats vs. Bills date back to 2016.

-- The 174.9 yards per game the Bills are conceding through the air makes them the NFL's best pass defense.
+- The 174.9 yards per game the Bills are allowing through the air makes them the NFL's best pass defense.

-- The Bills have conceded eight passing TDs this year (0.7 per game), ranking them first among NFL defenses.

 Recent Performances

-- In last week's matchup with the Falcons, Evans hauled in seven passes for 99 yards while being targeted 10 times.
+- In last week's game against the Falcons, Evans was targeted 10 times and recorded seven catches for 99 yards.

-- Evans hauled in 188 yards (on 16 catches) with one touchdown over his last three outings.
-He was targeted 27 times, and averaged 62.7 yards per game.
+- Evans has recorded 188 receiving yards (62.7 per game) and one touchdown, reeling in 16 passes on 27 targets over his last three games.

 Evans' Tampa Bay Teammates